 Our Plants

-Plants are for sale by appointment and at weekend sales at our garden.
-Availability changes seasonally.
-Plant sizes range from half quart to gallon and prices range from $5 to $20.
+Plants are for sale at on-site sales at our garden.
+Availability changes seasonally and additional plants are offered each year but not listed below.
+Plant sizes range from half quart to gallon and prices range from $5 to $25.
 All our pots are recycled/reused.
 Our organic soil mix is peat free and locally produced.
 Your extra native plants and shrubs can be exchanged!

 Perennials